NUS-SNL/p4-traffictool/README.md

 ## Similar tools
 [p4pktgen](https://github.com/p4pktgen/p4pktgen) is closely related to p4-traffictools.
 But the target usecases for the two tools are completely different. p4pktgen is a tool that is focused more towards testing all possible packet header combinations, whereas p4-traffictools is a tool which provides auto-generated code which the user can plug into popular traffic generation and parsing tools.

 [P4 Wireshark Dissector](https://github.com/gnikol/P4-Wireshark-Dissector) also generates a Wireshark (Tshark) Lua dissector plugin for a given P4 program.
-TODO
+However, it can only add layers on the top of the stack and doesn't provide any support to add layers one above another.

+` For eg. Suppose "foo" and "bar" are custom protocols.
+Then using this tool you would be able to send a packet of format Ethernet/IP/UDP/foo but not of type Ethernet/IP/UDP/foo/bar'